 How to Find External Links in Excel?
 (Step by Step)

 For finding these external references you need to look in objects, defined names, formulas, objects, chart titles, and chart data series.

-#1 – For Finding External Links Used in Excel Formulas
+#1 – Steps to Find External Links Used in Formulas